m-adawi/swarm-cd/README.md

 This will start SwarmCD, it will periodically check the stack repo for new changes, pulling them and updating the stack.

-You can find the files used in this example in [example/](example/) directory

 # Manage Encrypted Secrets Using SOPS
 You can use [sops](https://github.com/getsops/sops) to encrypt secrets in git repos and